BrianHCombes/SelfEd-Tutorials-AngularJS/Angular-Nested-Views/ReadMe.md

 - 11/01/2016
 Had finished this but have returned on 11/16/2017 to tidy it up for GitHub

   In the process of posting SelfEd: [:small_blue_diamond:**SelfEd-Angular-States-Understanding-Of**](https://github.com/BrianHCombes/SelfEd-Tutorials-AngularJS/tree/master/Angular-States-Understanding-Of) on GitHub I picked up additional understandings of states.

   At first glance it must be noted:

 **"The default view chain"**
-  About what I call the **"default view "chain":** All the default view(s) up the sibling chain will show until the first defined url with a backslash is encountered.
-So if a view has a backslash for its url and that view is a child of a child of a root view, then all the views from the child through the root will show.
+  About what I call the **"default view "chain":** In this example there are multiple nested views that all appear as default views upon page load.
+All the default view(s) up the sibling chain will show until the first defined url with a backslash is encountered.

-About the default view "chain": All the default view(s) up the sibling chain will show until the first defined url with a backslash is encountered.
 So if a view has a backslash for its url and that view is a child of a child of a root view, then all the views from the child through the root will show.